arme-project/ARME-website/content/authors/Abhishek_Goswami/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts as a single sentence)
 bio: Abhishek is a Research and Teaching Fellow at WMG, University of Warwick.
 Abhishek has a PhD in Signal and Image Processing from University Paris-Saclay, France.
-Email - bhishekgoswami@warwick.ac.uk

 interests:
 - Computational Photography